Angelo Mathews

 Angelo Davis Mathews (ඇන්ජලෝ මැතිව්ස්; அஞ்செலோ மத்தியூஸ்; born 2 June 1987) is a professional Sri Lankan cricketer and a former captain of the national cricket team in all formats.
-Mathews retired from Test cricket in 2025 and currently plays limited over formats for Sri Lanka.
+Mathews retired from Test cricket in 2025.
 Mathews was a member of the team that won the 2014 ICC World Twenty20 and was part of the team that made the finals of 2011 Cricket World Cup, 2009 ICC World Twenty20 and 2012 ICC World Twenty20.
 Mathews and Lasith Malinga hold the record for the highest ninth wicket partnership in ODI cricket.

 In July 2022, Mathews played in his 100th Test match for Sri Lanka.
 As captain, Mathews led his national team to be the winners of the 2014 Asia Cup.
 On 7 November 2023, Mathews became the first player in the history of international cricket to be declared timed out without facing a delivery, as it happened during a group stage match between Sri Lanka vs Bangladesh at the 2023 Cricket World Cup in India.